-On the official Dash site to this issue, they recommend to use an
+On the official Dash site for this issue, they recommend using an

 While this may work theoretically, it often slows down websites and causes security issues.
 Some web browsers block the use of iFrames altogether.
 So, it may happen that users don’t even see your great Dash application!

 Do you still want to try it with iFrames?
 Okay, so go for it: